 Which service do I need?

 So the differences between interpreting and translating are vast.
-To sum up, here are the four main distinctions to consider when determining which service is best suited to a project.
+To sum up, here are the five main distinctions to consider when determining which service is best suited to a project.

 5 major differences between interpretation and translation